 Are CT scans safe?

-CT scans are quick, painless and generally safe.
-But there’s a small risk you could have an allergic reaction to the contrast dye used and you’ll be exposed to X-ray radiation.
+CT scans are quick, painless, and safe.
+But there is a small risk you could have an allergic reaction to the contrast dye used and you will be exposed to X-ray radiation.

-The amount of radiation you’re exposed to during a CT scan varies, depending on how much of your body is scanned.
+The amount of radiation you are exposed to during a CT scan varies, depending on how much of your body is scanned.

-CT scanners are designed to make sure you’re not exposed to unnecessarily high levels.
+CT scanners are designed to make sure you are not exposed to unnecessarily high levels.

-Generally, the amount of radiation you’re exposed to during each scan is the equivalent to between a few months and a few years of exposure to natural radiation from the environment.
+The amount of radiation you are exposed to during each scan is the equivalent to between a few months and a few years of exposure to natural radiation from the environment.

-The benefits and risks of having a CT scan will always be weighed up before it’s recommended.
+The benefits and risks of having a CT scan will always be weighed up before it is recommended.
+Blackrock Health use the referral criteria, ‘iRefer Guidelines, Making the Best Use of Clinical Radiology.’
+These guidelines are considered when requesting a diagnostic radiology/nuclear medicine examination.

 Talk to your doctor or radiographer about the potential risks beforehand if you have any concerns.

-At certain locations, Blackrock Health also carry out Cardiac CT scans for our heart patients.
-You can learn more about this here.
+Blackrock Health also carries out Cardiac CT scans at our three hospitals for our heart patients.
+You can learn more about this on the Specialist Scans for Heart Patients: Cardiac CT & Calcium Score page.

 How do I get this?